 Your Flathead National Forest is home to both black and grizzly bears.
 Following these rules on food, garbage and attractant storage will help to keep you and future visitors safe.
 Visit the following links to learn more about how to be safe in bear country.
 Help prevent a situation where a bear is killed because it has become a nuisance or dangerous due to improper human actions.

-Interagency Agency Grizzly Bear Committee - Certified Bear-Resistant Containers
+Interagency Grizzly Bear Committee

 There is a black bear hunting season in Montana.
-An identification program set up by the Montana Fish, Wildlife and Parks is intended to prevent mistaken identity killings of grizzly bears.
+A bear identification program set up by the Montana Fish, Wildlife and Parks is intended to prevent mistaken identity killings of grizzly bears.
 Killing a grizzly bear in the lower 48 States is both a federal and state offense that can bring criminal and civil penalties of up to $50,000 and a year in jail.

-Science and Management:
+Science and Management

 All Federal Agencies have responsibility and are directed by the Endangered Species Act to utilize their authorities, in cooperation with State and local agencies, to promote the conservation of endangered and threatened species including the grizzly bear.
 The Interagency Grizzly Bear Committee was established to help ensure recovery of viable grizzly bear populations and their habitats in the lower 48 states through interagency coordination of policy, planning, management, and research.
 Current studies on genetics, population numbers, and population trends are being conducted within the Northern Continental Divide Ecosystem by the United States Geologic Service and the Montana Fish, Wildlife and Parks.

-U.S. Fish and Wildlife Service – Grizzly Bear Recovery
+- U.S. Fish and Wildlife Service Grizzly Bear Recovery

-United States Geologic Service – Monitoring Grizzly Bear Populations using DNA
+United States Geologic Service: Monitoring Grizzly Bear Populations using DNA